Green-Software-Foundation/if/.github/ISSUE_TEMPLATE/model-plugin.md

 ---
 name: Model Plugin
 about: Submiting a request to create a model plugin
-title: "Model Plugin - "
+title: 'Model Plugin - '
 labels: model
 assignees: ''

 ---

 - **What**: